EvitaKnits/stitch-space/README.md

 Thank you to fellow Code Institute student Dennis Schenkel who told me about Vite as an option instead of the deprecated 'Create React App'.

 **General Credit**
 As ever, I want to thank the open source community for the great resources that teach me so much and also remind me of what I learnt in my Code Institute lessons.
+I also referenced the learning materials and 'Moments' walkthrough projects throughout development to inform my coding decisions.

 I believe I have credited where I used specific items in the previous section but this is a general credit to the reference resources I looked through to teach me new elements as well as reminding me how things I'd already come across worked as I went along.